marcnol/Labbook/2019_09_03_Create_Labbook/Create_labbook.md

 But you can also use on-line editors such as (Dillinger)[https://dillinger.io/] or [StackEdit](https://stackedit.io/app#) or (HackMD)[https://hackmd.io/].

+I recently installed [codiMD](http://192.168.6.30:3000/) in one of our servers.
+It is *supposed* to be great for document collaboration.

 Do your shopping and stick to what you like the best.

 ### Writing text in markdown